Follow us

 For FBA and WFS sellers, the respective platforms will handle customer service.
 You don’t have to worry about setting up your own customer hotline.
 However, if you have a bigger operation and the available support isn’t enough, you can always build your own helpdesk.

-A tool like OnSite Support lets you create a branded Walmart or Amazon helpdesk that consolidates customer concerns in one seamless dashboard.
+A tool like Onsite Support lets you create a branded Walmart or Amazon helpdesk that consolidates customer concerns in one seamless dashboard.
 Customers can choose from intuitive self-serve options or efficient agent assistance.

 Performance Standards